-Search Video Library (103 Assets Found)
+Search Video Library for: Sexual Harassment

 Most of us know that we all share a responsibility for preventing sexual harassment in the workplace.
 But one of the challenges we face on a day to day basis is recognizing it.
 It's not enough to understand the legal definition alone… we have to know what sexual harassment looks like in the real world… and its consequences on each other… and the organization.